 e.
 Facilitate a smooth transition from unclassified to classified status for qualified students

 f.
-Coordinate recruitment activities with the Graduate School Recruiting and Retention Coordinator as needed.
+Coordinate recruitment activities with the Graduate School and the Enrollment Management Team as needed.

 2. For New and Continuing Students